waseem-avi/Flask_Todo_app/Readme.md

-This repo consists of a todo app
+This repo consists of a todo app \n
-The project demonstrates various CRUD operations
-The flask framework has been used to create this app
+The project demonstrates various CRUD operations \n The flask framework has been used to create this app